-The EcoTarium, a museum of science & nature, seeks engaging and enthusiastic camp counselors to supervise and instruct campers (ages 5-12) in our vacation week camp programs.
-Programming is focused on a variety of natural and physical science topics and takes place on the museum floor, in classroom settings, and outdoors on our 55-acre site.
-Program facilitation is through hands-on and inquiry-based methods encouraging exploration and self-directed learning.
+The EcoTarium, a museum of science and nature, seeks engaging and enthusiastic junior counselors to supervise and instruct campers (ages 5-12) in our school vacation week camp programs.
+Programming is focused on a variety of natural and physical science topics and takes place on the museum floor, in classroom settings, and outdoors on our 45-acre site.

 In this role you will:

-- Lead hands-on programs and activities for campers on a variety of science and nature topics
+- Assist in the implementation of hands-on programs and activities for campers on a variety of science and nature topics

-- Manage camper safety and behavior management in a positive and constructive way
+- Support counselors with camper safety and behavior management in a positive and constructive way

 - Ensure that all campers and staff are having fun throughout the program